GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-Often a will write will create trust accounts as part of their estate plan.
-When will-writers do so, they have the freedom to specify how, when, and to whom the assets of the trust are distributed.
+Will writers often create trust accounts as part of their estate plan, giving them the freedom to specify the distribution of the trust’s assets.
 Trustees play an important role in the management of trust accounts, and are responsible for holding the account for the benefit of the beneficiary.
 Depending on the nature of the trust account, a trustee can have many different responsibilities.
-Sometimes, a trustee is given very simple instructions to follow once the will-writer passes.
-In other circumstances, a trustee is given very detailed instructions, which may mean the role is a significant responsibility.
+Once the will-writer passes, a trustee may receive very simple instructions or very detailed instructions, making the role a significant responsibility.
 In this article, we will cover the trustee removal process in BC which would apply to a trustee who is either unfit to fulfill their responsibilities, or who simply does not want to carry on in the position.

 First, let’s consider some reasons a trustee might be removed from their position.
 In British Columbia, beneficiaries of a trust can make a claim to the courts to have for trustee removal.
 While this can happen for a wide variety of reasons, including family issues or suspected fraud, most often the beneficiary simply does not think the trustee is doing a good enough job managing the trust.
 In some situations, the trustee does not have the relevant experience to manage the trust in the best interests of the beneficiaries.
 For example, a trustee with instructions to invest the trust funds to generate profit over time should likely have experience in investing, or the sense to hire an advisor.
 To invest the funds knowing they are not capable of acting in the beneficiaries’ best interests could demonstrate they are incapable of managing the trust.

 It is not uncommon for a trustee to simply not fully understand their obligations.
 Often, will-writers appoint a close friend or loved one as their trustee because they trust them, without considering the obligations of the trustee.
 It is not uncommon for individuals to accept the role of trustee without understanding the amount of work involved in managing the trust.
-This could be because they feel a moral duty to the person appointing them, or because they feel honoured to have been chosen.
-In any case, it is essential for a trustee to understand exactly what is expected of them before they accept the role to avoid mismanagement of a trust.
+They might accept the role because they feel a moral duty to the appointer, or they feel honoured by the selection.
+In any case, a trustee must understand their expectations before accepting the role to avoid mismanaging the trust.
 A trustee failing to act on their duties, even due to simple misunderstanding, is detrimental to the trust and its beneficiaries.

 A trustee in British Columbia can renounce their position at any time, though in some circumstances they will be required to find a replacement trustee before being relieved from their duties.
 There are many reasons why a trustee might choose to give up their role, including those listed above.
 It is not uncommon for trustees to have disputes with the beneficiaries of the trust, or face a major change in their personal life which makes them incapable of maintaining the trust.
 Under the Trustee Act 1996, a trustee can voluntarily retire as long as there will be at least two trustees remaining after they leave their role, and those trustees consent to them leaving.
 Trustees should note that this option is only available in situations where the trust document has not expressed a different intention for the retirement of trustees.